 Bulgarians are one of the most nationalistic people in the world

 Have you ever seen houses with flags hanging outside?
 I have!
 In Bulgaria, there are households like that.
 I’ve been to a few towns in Bulgaria and in each town, it’s impossible not to see flags outside one or two houses.
 Moreover, don’t even start a history debate with them or else you’ll be left speechless afterward.
-My boyfriend can talk for hours about the Bulgarian history with dates and names of persons involved.
+I met someone who can talk for hours about the Bulgarian history with dates and names of persons involved.
 I am shookt af!

 Up until this modern times, I can see that Bulgaria is still keeping their culture and tradition.